rbrastad/starter-coreui/README.md

 * Download the latest release of the starter kit on github .
 * Rename the application in gradle.properties and build.gradle.
 * Build and deploy to XP server.
-All dependencies should now be installed and the App is built and deployed
 * Login to XP admin and go to Content Studio and create a site and install the application to the site.
 * Select a page template.
 Then choose Default Page template.
 The Core UI theme should now be loaded.